cochrane/AsciidocEdit/README.md

 documents written in asciidoc markup.
 Two panes are shown side-by-side in the main window.
 On the left is the source file (asciidoc).
 On the right is the html rendered from it.
+You will find he html file in the same directory as the source file.

 Type cmd-S to save and render.
 See the screenshot in the images directory for this repo.

 Asciihelper is written in Swift.
 It calls on